 Types of Pillow Shams

 Finding a quality pillow sham can be fun for sleepers since they come in many different styles and designs.
 Next, we’ll look at the types of shams you can decorate your bed with.

-Standard shams have a simple, plain rectangular design that perfectly fits the pillow’s size.
+Standard shams have a simple, plain rectangular design that perfectly fits a bed pillow size.
 You can find these shams in varying materials, including Maltelasse and cloud cotton.

 Maltelasse is a type of combed cotton with a structured weave and is perfect for those looking to achieve a minimalistic look.
 Cloud cotton is another sleek choice that features a light, fluffy fabric, which is great for sleepers who may want shams they use at bedtime.

 Quilted shams have decorative stitching on the front of the casing.
 These shams have a plush feel and are usually sold as part of a set.

 Flanged pillow shams are similar to standard shams but have an extra fabric border around the entire perimeter.
 The flanges on these pillows are about 3 to 5 inches and are great for adding a decorative touch to your bed.

 Pillowcase sizes typically span three options: